 An additional payment of US\$50,000 could be paid if a long-term contract is achieved with landowners after the end of the milestone payments.
-During the year ended April 30, 2020, the Company also paid \$31,907 to acquire additional property concessions adjacent to the original Aurífero property.
+During the period ended January 31, 2022 and the year ended April 30, 2020, the Company also paid \$111,354 and \$31,907, respectively, to acquire additional property concessions adjacent to the original Aurífero property.